xgd16/UniTranslate/README_EN.md

 ## Base Language Identifiers

-Here are the results of converting the data you provided into a Markdown table:

 | English Name         | Chinese Name  | Code    |
 |---------------------|----------------|---------|
 | Arabic              | 阿拉伯语         | ar      |